radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Implementers and administrators need to be aware of the issues raised in this document.
 They can then make the best choice for their local network which balances their requirements on privacy, security, and cost.

+## Historical Considerations

+The BlastRADIUS vulnerability is the result of RADIUS security being a low priority for decades.
+Even the recommenation of {{?RFC5080, Section 2.2.2}} that all clients add Message-Authenticator to all Access-Request packets was ignored by nearly all implementors.
+If that recommendation had been followed, then the BlastRADIUS vulnerability notification would have been little more than "please remember to set the require Message-Authenticator flag on all RADIUS servers."

+For MS-CHAP, it has not previously been deprecated for similar reasons, even though it has been proven to be insecure for years.

 ## Practical Implications

 This document either deprecates or forbids methods and behaviors which have been common practice for decades.
 While insecure practices have been viewed as tolerable, they are no longer acceptable.